Kaditcuy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Added a file that has scrip redirections
+A script that prints helloWorld